15 Things You Never Knew About Left-Handed People

 Lefties are more competitive

 Everything is a competition nowadays, so being competitive will get you far.
 In a study done at Northwestern, it was found that lefties are more competitive than cooperative.
 Take this example from the study: “Cooperation favors same-handedness—for sharing the same tools, for example.
 Physical competition, on the other hand, favors the unusual.
 In a fight, a left-hander in a right-handed world would have an advantage.”
 So, being a leftie could give you a leg up on physical competitions like certain sports, but the jury’s still out on mental competitions.
-This is the real reason a person is right-brained or left-brained, according to science.
+These are the 10 traits all millionaires share.

 Lefties are better at video games

 Before you ask: No, it doesn’t have to do with the competition thing.
 Research from Australia National University showed that left-handed people outperform right-handers in processing a large amount of information at a fast rate…like shooting enemies, dodging zombies, and avoiding GTA car collisions.
 These findings can be extended past the computer screen, too.
 Like, you’re probably better at absorbing the list of things your mother told you to do during your last phone call than your righty counterparts.
-(We’re joking, of course, but this skill is certainly a valuable asset)
+(We’re joking, of course, but this skill is certainly a valuable asset.)
+Check out these 12 traits you thought were inherited—but aren’t.

 You may have better self-control